Continuous Audio Language Models

 \looseness=-1 \textbf{Continuous autoregressive models.} In GIVT, \citet{givt} use a transformer to autoregressively model the latent space of a VAE trained on images, parameterize a Gaussian Mixture Model, and train it with a cross-entropy loss.
-The authors of MAR \citep{autoreg_image_quant} obtain better results by replacing the Gaussian mixture model with a diffusion-model enabling the approximation of more flexible distributions.
+The authors of MAR \citep{autoreg_image_quant} obtain better results by replacing the Gaussian mixture model with a diffusion-model enabling the approximation of more diverse distributions.
 In MAR, a large transformer backbone predicts a continuous embedding $\mathbf{z}^s$ given $(\mathbf{x}^1, \ldots, \mathbf{x}^{s-1})$, which then conditions a small MLP diffusion network that models the probability distribution $p(\mathbf{x}^{s}|\mathbf{z}^s)$ of the next latent.
 This eliminates the need for discrete tokenizers, but at the cost of slow sampling: MAR typically needs hundreds of denoising steps per token. \citet{fast_MAR} aims to speed up MAR by replacing the diffusion head with a shortcut head \citep{shortcut_model} for few-step sampling.
 Shortcut models combine a diffusion loss and a self-consistency loss in order to accelerate the diffusion process.
 They reduce the number of diffusion steps from 100 to 8 with a similar image quality.
-Apart from this work, we are not aware of other works that try to reduce the inference time of the diffusion process in continuous autoregressive models.
 Remarkably, \ours{} achieves a quality comparable to the best discrete models with only one step of consistency modeling.